mashirozx/sakura2/README.md

 npm run build
 ```

-__Commands must run under Linux!__ Dev server on <http://localhost:8080/>, also host on your public IP, check firewall!
+__Commands only tested on Linux__, but should also work in other platforms.

 ### Contribution
 Won't merge any pull requests during `beta` stage.